FOMO is the acronym for the fear of missing out and it isn’t just something that’s fun to say. It’s real.

 The only remedy for FOMO is to be present.

 When you are truly present, there is no regret for the past, or fear of the future.
 When you are present, you notice everything and everyone around you; the big picture, the little pictures, and all the tiny details that contribute to the moments which make up the here and now … which make up your life.

 And that’s just what happens on the outside.
 Your body, heart and soul change on the inside too when you give yourself permission to be fully alive and aware … to show up for your life.
 That’s presence.

 5 ways to stay present and eliminate FOMO

 1. Stop acting like everything is an emergency.

 If you are living and/or working in a reactionary state, or under stressful conditions, you might be used to treating everything like an emergency.
 It’s not.
 Instead, choose to under-react, respond thoughtfully and leave the drama and stress out of it.
 The simple act of giving yourself room to breathe will bring you into the present.
 From there you can make your decisions based on fact, not fear.

 2. Turn off your devices.

 It’s then that we ignore the people we love most, make crappy decisions, and feel stress when we should feel peace.
 Find a way to make your devices add value to your life by setting limits.
 Experiment.
-Erin broke up with her phone.
-Jake created a distraction-free iPhone.
 Set limits and create your own experiment.
-Instead of “checking” all day long, scheduled two intentional sessions with your digital device a day.
+Instead of “checking” all day long, scheduled two intentional sessions with your digital device a day (or less).

 The distraction of a check in is not nearly as damaging as the time lost trying to come back to what you were doing.
-It takes more time than you think to be present again.
+That recovery takes more time than you think (about 23 minutes) to be present again.